General SEO

 Enterprise SEO is usually much different than search engine optimization for smaller companies.
 You will likely have to coordinate with other teams since large companies pursue different marketing approaches.
 This means that you’ll have to waste a lot of time on communication and endless meetings.

-In this article, we’ll review the critical metrics that large organizations focus on during marketing and SEO campaigns.
+In this article, we’ll review critical enterprise SEO metrics that large organizations focus on during marketing and SEO campaigns.

 What is search engine optimization for enterprises?